lcgarman/MJHP_analysis/README.md

 ```
 mjhpHKL_analyze FILENAME.mjin >& FILENAME_mjhpHKL.log
 ```
 Again, the ">& FILENAME_mjhpHKL.log" is optional and will print the command line output to the log file.
-This executable will generate one OUT_COMPOUND_h1k1l1.mjout (h1k1l1 corresponding to the conventional indices for the reciprocal lattice vectors of interest) file for each dataset.
+This executable will generate one OUT_COMPOUND_hnknln.mjout file for each dataset.
 The results from this analysis may be plotted using the matlab program:
 ```
 plot_MJHP_HKL('OUT_COMPOUND_h1k1l1.mjout', minY, maxY)
 ```
-The  minY and maxY values correspond to the min and max energy range you want to view.
+The  minY and maxY values correspond to the min and max energy range in eV you wish to view.

 This completes the MJHP_analysis.